edzaga/sql-course/sql-course-en/lectures/week4/assignment4.rst

 Question 4 (10 points):
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Select the "common name" (Especie.nomComun), "name of the zoo" (Zoo.nombre) and "country" (Animal.pais), animals known their country of origin.
+Select the "common name" (Especie.comName), "name of the zoo" (Zoo.name) and "country" (Animal.country), animals known their country of origin.

 Question 5(10 points):